CrazyMew37/grindworks_quirky_tweaks/README.md

 ### Kevin Macleod Soundpack
 This mod adds Kevin Macleod's generic copyright-free music to the game.
 Why?
 Because why not?
 All music in this mod is by Kevin MacLeod, and they're all under the CC-BY 3.0 License.

+### Ooki Ooki Literature Club!
+This mod adds five Toons based on the five main Doki Doki Literature Club characters, with a monkey theming.

 ## DISCONTINUED MODS

 ### Nerfed Fairway Fiend (Latest Version is 1.1.3)